Wilson, Keppel and Betty

 Wilson, Keppel and Betty formed a popular British music hall and vaudeville act in the middle decades of the 20th century.
 They capitalised on the fashion for Ancient Egyptian imagery following the discovery of the tomb of Tutankhamun.
 The "sand dance" that formed the highlight of their act was a parody of postures from Egyptian tomb paintings, combined with references to Arabic costume.
 The lithe and extremely lanky Wilson and Keppel, who wore long moustaches and make-up to emphasise the sharp angularity of their features and make them appear almost identical, demonstrated their impressive suppleness in adopting wild gestures and dancing in identical "stereo" movements, while Betty joined their antics.
 The act included a soft-shoe routine performed on a layer of sand spread on the stage to create a rhythmic scratching with their shuffling feet and was usually performed to the familiar Egyptian Ballet (1875), by Alexandre Luigini.

 Early careers

 Jack Wilson (30 January 1894 – 29 August 1970) was born in Warrington in Lancashire as John William Wilson, the son of a tanner; on leaving school Jack also worked as a tanner.
 During World War I Wilson served with the Royal Navy following which he travelled to Australia, where he joined Colleano's Circus in 1920.

 Joe Keppel (5 May 1894 – 14 June 1977) was born in County Cork in Ireland as John Joseph Keppel.
-In 1912 he joined the Royal Navy, but was discharged after 5 months as being unfit.
+In 1912 he joined the Royal Navy, but was discharged after five months as being unfit.
 After making his way to Australia he joined the Royal Australian Navy in 1914 and was discharged as unfit after almost two years.
-On travelling to Australia he also joined Colleano's Circus, where he teamed up with Jack Wilson.
+On travelling to Australia he also joined Colleano's Circus, where he was not discharged as unfit, but teamed up with Jack Wilson.